-Cisco is the behemoth of the networking industry; chances are if you run a business, you’ve used cisco equipment in your company in some fashion.
+Cisco is the behemoth of the networking industry.
+Chances are if you run a business, you’ve used Cisco equipment in your company in some fashion.

-The Best Place to sell Cisco Equipment – Your Options:
+The Best Place to Sell Cisco Equipment – Your Options:

 Cisco Buy-Back Program

 With resale, Cisco does not honor a secondhand warranty.
 Additionally, some buyers may not understand the implications of the firmware currently installed on the device or its configuration.

 eBay also charges significant seller fees, and unless you have an established reputation on eBay, buyers can be hard to come by.

 For one, you’re two anonymous parties, and there are no security measures if something goes wrong.

 If you get scammed there’s no help.
 If you do use Craigslist, only meet in person in a public place and use cash.

 While Craigslist is not recommended, you do keep all of the profits if you somehow sift through the scammers to find a legitimate buyer.